 July 14-21, 2019 San Andrés, Colombia

 I had never even heard of San Andrés until recently.
-My best friend in Cali, Natalia had mentioned to me that San Andrés was her second favorite place in the world.
+My friend in Cali, Natalia had mentioned to me that San Andrés was her second favorite place in the world.
 Like me, her favorite is Buenos Aires 🙂

 So after spending two amazing weeks in Cali, I decided to take the short two hour flight to this Caribbean paradise.
 The island of San Andrés is Colombian territory, but it is actually closer to Panama than Colombia.
 I was excited to be by the beach and was curious about the place.

 I arrived at 10:00 pm Sunday night and checked into my hotel which was really close to the airport.
 San Andrés is actually really small and everything is close by.
 The beach was barely a ten minute walk from my hotel.
 I decided to stay in, my first night, and rest.
 After a lazy morning of working on my blog the next day, I finally left the hotel around lunchtime and had lunch at “Maru” an amazing local place just down the street.
 You can pick from a variety of freshly prepared food and the dishes come with coconut rice, fried yucca and salad.
 I had the beef ribs.
 Yummy!

 Lunch at “Maru” and first dip in the water – not a bad afternoon

 After lunch I finally headed to the beach.
 And it was paradise.
 The water was so clear that I could spot beautiful fish every time I took a dip.
 And the water was warm!
 It was awesome!
 I had come to the right place to close the first chapter of my South American travels (Chapter Two would take place below the equator as I would head back south to an Argentine winter).